lisp/de.setf.resource/examples/stw.md

        (:datatype {zbw}Descriptor)))

- If we now want to look mode closely at the class structure, first we need to finalize the classes
+ In order to examine the class structure, first we finalize the classes.

     ? (c2mop:finalize-inheritance (rdf:find-class (wilbur-mediator) '{zbw}Descriptor))
     ? (c2mop:finalize-inheritance (rdf:find-class (wilbur-mediator) '{zbw}Thsys))

- after which, we can summarize the class definition
+ after which, we can summarize the class definition,

     ? (mapcar #'c2mop:slot-definition-name (c2mop:class-slots (find-class '{zbw}Descriptor)))
     (URI SOURCE STATE GRAPH HISTORY PROPERTIES {skos}topConceptOf {skos}semanticRelation #:TOPCONCEPTOF #:SEMANTICRELATION) ? (mapcar #'class-name (c2mop:class-precedence-list (find-class '{zbw}Descriptor)))
     ({zbw}Descriptor {skos}Concept RESOURCE-OBJECT STANDARD-OBJECT T)

- and are surprised to see that although {skos}Concept is included, only two of its properties are reified as slots.
+ and are surprised to see that although `{skos}Concept` is included, only two of its properties are reified as slots.
  The problem is, although the SKOS schema defines thirty-two predicates, to wit

    $ rapper http://www.w3.org/2009/08/skos-reference/skos.rdf | fgrep DefinedBy